tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 ### Summary

-Install Python and necessary packages using [Anaconda](https://store.continuum.io/cshop/anaconda/) then run the following commands in a terminal.
+Install Python and necessary packages using your operating system package manager, or get [Anaconda](https://store.continuum.io/cshop/anaconda/) then run the following commands in a terminal.

 ```bash
 cd ~